-Osteoarthritis of the spine is the most common type of spinal arthritis.
-It affects the facet joints of the spine.
+Osteoarthritis of the spine is the most common type of spinal arthritis, affecting the facet joints of the spine.
 Facet joints are sliding joints found in the posterior portion of each vertebra.
-Facet joints allow the sliding of vertebra over its adjacent one when flexing or extending the back.
-With aging, the articular cartilage of the facet joints degrades and becomes rough and worn out.
+These joints allow the sliding of a vertebra over its adjacent one when flexing or extending the back.
+As we age, the articular cartilage of the facet joints degrades and becomes rough and worn out.
 This can result in inflammation, the formation of bone spurs, stiffness and pain, making the sliding action of a vertebra extremely painful.

-- Overuse of joint
+- Overuse of the joint

-- Genetic predisposition
+- A genetic predisposition

 - A lowered immune system